RequestPolicyContinued/subscriptions/README.md

    * Grab traffic data from http://www.alexa.com/topsites/countries
    * Create a new, blank firefox profile with only RequestPolicy enabled.
    * In the preferences, enable the subscription you want to work on to avoid duplicating already established rules.
+   * Fork this repository on github, and open `json` files on your fork and start editing
    * Visit each listed domain, one by one.
 For each:
      * check if a blocked domain causes basic display/functionality breakage.
      * check this domain owner info using WHOIS
-     * if the destination domain owner matches the origin owner, add a rule for this origin->destination pair at the end of `official-allow_sameorg.json`
+     * if the destination domain owner matches the origin owner, add a rule for this origin->destination pair at the end of `official-allow_sameorg.json` (If the subscription grows too large in the future, it will be split - [#1](https://github.com/RequestPolicyContinued/subscriptions/issues/1))
      * if owners/organizations/companies don't match, but the request is still required for the website to work properly, add the rule to `official-allow_functionality.json`
-   * Do not reorder/sort existing rules. (https://github.com/RequestPolicyContinued/subscriptions/issues/1).
-Check for duplicate rules, check JSON validity (http://jsonlint.com/)
+   * Do not reorder/sort existing rules.
+(Rules that affect a particular site should stay grouped).
+Check for duplicate rules (`sort official-allow_sameorg.json |uniq -c`), check JSON validity (http://jsonlint.com/).
-   * If the subscription grows too large in the future it will be split (https://github.com/RequestPolicyContinued/subscriptions/issues/1)
+   * When you think you're done, commit your changes and submit a Pull Request with a proper description so that it can be reviewed.

 A few bash tricks that may help reviewing/building subscriptions:

 ```
 function wh() { #get relevant info about domain owners
   whois "$1" | grep -i registrant